daisukekodaira/Improving-Forecast-Reliability-for-Geographically-Distributed-Photovoltaic-Generations/README.md

 ## Structure of the code
 ![image](https://user-images.githubusercontent.com/43132698/138842220-19095542-8cda-46dd-bcde-6ba9538686f0.png)
 The proposed model is composed of two part; Singple PV foreacst model and Multiple PV foreacst model as shown above.
-Codes for the Single PV foreacaset model is **Forecast_BasedOnSiglePVData**.
-Codes for the Multiple PV foreacaset model is **Forecast_BasedOnMultiplePVData**.
+Codes for the Single PV foreacaset model is **Forecast_BasedOnSiglePVData**.Codes for the Multiple PV foreacaset model is **Forecast_BasedOnMultiplePVData**.
 These codes work indivudually.
 The Single PV foreacst generate csv files which contains forecasted results.
 These csv files are utilized for Multiple OV foreacst model.

 ## How to run
 ### 1. Singole PV foreacaset model
 Run from "main.m".

 ### 2. Multiple PV foreacaset model
 Run from "main.m".